175 South 3rd Street, Suite 580

-REMOVAL OF A SERVICE ANIMAL:
+REMOVAL OF A ASSISTANCE ANIMAL:

-If a service animal misbehaves, the property manager may ask the tenant/handler to remove the animal from the immediate area.
-If the animal’s improper behavior happens repeatedly, the manager may tell the tenant not to bring the animal into certain common areas, until significant steps have been taken to stop the behavior.
+If an assistance animal misbehaves, the property manager may ask the tenant/handler to remove the animal from the immediate area.
+If the animal's improper behavior happens repeatedly, the manager may tell the tenant not to bring the animal into certain common areas, until significant steps have been taken to stop the behavior.
 This might include some type of specialized training for both the animal and the tenant.

-AREAS OFF-LIMITS TO SERVICE ANIMALS:
+AREAS OFF-LIMITS TO ASSISTANCE ANIMALS:

-Management may designate certain areas off limits to service animals, such as swimming in the pool or inside the sauna room.
+Management may designate certain areas off limits to assistance animals, such as swimming in the pool or inside the sauna room.
 Such designations should not infringe upon the right of a person with disabilities to full enjoyment of the amenities of the community.

-REQUEST FOR A SERVICE ANIMAL ACCOMMODATION:
+REQUEST FOR A ASSISTANCE ANIMAL ACCOMMODATION:

-The tenant who needs a service/companion animal can submit a request to the housing provider for an accommodation for the tenant’s disability.
+The tenant who needs an assistance/companion animal can submit a request to the housing provider for an accommodation for the tenant's disability.
 Even though people with disabilities are not required to use company forms, having forms that allow someone to “fill in the blank” might make the process easier for both staff and tenants/applicants.
 If there are no forms, a tenant can write a letter or verbally ask for the accommodation.
-Written requests should be dated, copied and copies should retained by the tenant for proof that the request was made.
+Written requests should be dated, copied and copies should be retained by the tenant for proof that the request was made.

 The tenant must be prepared to provide written verification that s/he has a disability and that the accommodation is necessary to give the tenant equal opportunity to use and enjoy the housing and/or housing community.
-If the tenant/applicant’s situation requires that they get a third person to verify the disability or the need for the accommodation, (this happens when a person’s disability is not obvious), the tenant/applicant should obtain a signed letter on professional letterhead from his/her healthcare or mental health provider to the housing provider answering the following questions:
+If the tenant/applicantís situation requires that they get a third person to verify the disability or the need for the accommodation, (this happens when a personís disability is not obvious), the tenant/applicant should obtain a signed letter on professional letterhead from his/her healthcare or mental health provider to the housing provider answering the following questions: